Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Functional Central Limit Theorem

 \section{Functional Central Limit Theorem}

-In this section, we derive a functional central limit theorem for~$X$ after an appropriate scaling.
-Define
+Having obtained the functional law of large numbers, we now derive a functional central limit theorem for~$X$ after an appropriate scaling.
+To this end, we begin by first defining the scaled martingale process

+which is square integrable.
 We study the quadratic variation of the scaled martingale $M(t)$.
 The idea is to check whether either the optional or the predictable quadratic variation of the scaled process $ M$ converges in probability to a deterministic limit.
-If either of them does, and if the paths of $M$ become approximately continuous in the limit (``big'' jumps disappear), we can make use of the the \emph{Rebolledo's theorem} \cite{rebolledo1980central,helland1982central} to establish the asymptotic limit.
+If either of them does, and if the paths of $M$ become approximately continuous in the limit (``big'' jumps disappear), we can make use of the \emph{Rebolledo theorem} (see Appendix~\ref{sec:rebolledo}; also \cite{rebolledo1980central,helland1982central}) to establish the asymptotic limit.